Zetascrub/Coding-Trainer/README.md

 # How does it work?

 The program is a [daemon](https://en.wikipedia.org/wiki/Daemon_(computing)) that monitors opened processes.
-For example, if the user opens a game, a game client or other specified programs, the application will be forcefully closed and a warning will pop up, such as "Not enough credits to play".

-* Credits will be earned hourly so long as your IDE is open and focused
-* Credit will be deducted while game clients are open
-* Allow user to select the programs in white box
+To add to the blocked process list, the target process must be open first, so open and minimise fullscreen games.
+If you can't see the process on the list, it the "Ref" (Refresh) button to reload the list.
+Once you selected it, click the ">>" button to add it to the list.

+When you have 1 or more blocked items, click "Start"

+So long as one of the monitored IDEs is open and focused (top most window) credits will be counted.
+Blocked proccesses will be closed automatically if the user has 0 credits.
+But if the user has 1 or more, blocked app is allowed to be opened with a credit deduction.

+For example: If the user has blocked the Steam process, with 0 credits, each time the user opens steam, it'll be closed straight away.
+After 30 minutes of active IDE time, 1 credit will be awarded and will allow steam to open.

+In the current version, the tracker will stop once a blocked process is opened when the user has 1 or more credits and must be restarted in order to block again, however your credits will remain (so long as the app remains open)

 # Inspiration